There are no tickets available at this time.

 They do serve local Yakima Craft Brewing Co. beer here - Amber Ale down the first base side; IPA down the third base side in the beer garden for $6 (that's my recommendation).
 Traditional beer such as Bud, Bud Light, and Shock Top is also served.

 The ticket booth doesn't open until 15 minutes before the gates open (gates open 1 hour before first pitch) so no need to get there early as I did.
 There is minimal shade in the parking lot and there are no benches or places to wait.
-It was HOT so dress accordingly.
+It can get HOT so dress accordingly.
 I did walk across the entire parking lot and squatted in the shade and dirt under a tree while I waited for the ticket booth to open.

 There is a net all the way around the seating area and even if you choose to sit in one of the higher rows, it will still distort viewing the game.
 There are three large advertisement banners sprawled behind the third base seating area presumably to block the hot sun.
 It is an odd structure.